Research and Innovation

 Impact and benefits

-Importantly, we have a focus on translating this underpinning knowledge into products for clinical use.
+Importantly, we have a focus on translating this underpinning knowledge into products for clinical use, including through HyFACol a University spin-out company.

 Funding has been obtained along the whole translational pipeline to carry out discovery research to develop the technology platform, to take novel materials through to pre-clinical testing to regulatory approval / first-in-patient trial.
 Partners at material supply, manufacture and end-users have been engaged.